Surviving Hostage Situation: Testimonies of Captivity and Survival in the Hands of Hamas

 Emily Hand claimed she was not hit and her father said he believed the harsh voices were enough to make her do what they wanted.

 “Now she’s a little distant, she’s a little cold,” he said.
-“He talks about the things that happened as if they were in the third person, as if they had happened to someone else.
+“He talks regarding the things that happened as if they were in the third person, as if they had happened to someone else.
 She will say that she saw horrible things, but she says it with a straight face.”

-The father of a Thai hostage who spoke to his son after his release said he appeared to be in good health and good spirits.
+The father of a Thai hostage who spoke to his son following his release said he appeared to be in good health and good spirits.
 “He suffered insect bites during his captivity,” Chumpron Jirachart, Manee Jirachart’s father, told CNN.

 Thomas Hand said Emily also suffered insect bites.
 “She has a head full of lice, absolutely full of lice.
 She had never seen so many in my life.”